MidSpike/iris-utilities/PRIVACY.md

 #### A guild owner may request their guild_config by:

-1. Contact this bot's support staff (using appropriate channels).
+1. Contact this bot's support staff (using appropriate methods).
 2. Request for their guild_config to be sent to them.

 #### A guild owner may request for their guild_config to be removed by:

-1. Contact this bot's support staff (using appropriate channels).
+1. Contact this bot's support staff (using appropriate methods).
 2. Request for their guild_config to be removed.

 </details>